 Process automation isn’t a quick fix to eliminate the mundane.
-There are several steps to consider before executing on introducing new technology into your business processes.
+There are several steps to consider before introducing new technology into your business processes.

 This is part five in a series